 It’s only a 20-minute walk from the city center, over a river, and up a hill.

 It may not be as impressive as the Hill of Crosses, but I found it to be a peaceful, woodsy site, offering a great panoramic view of the city as well.Also, just like the other Baltic states, they have a devastating history of Soviet and Nazi occupation.

 Apparently, 96% of the Jewish population was killed in Lithuania, and almost 100 of their killed synagogues were destroyed, with only one left standing.

-As well, during the Nazi regime, over 70,000 Lithuanians were deported to work camps in Siberia.
+As well, during the Soviet and Nazi occupation, over 70,000 Lithuanians were deported to work camps in Siberia.
 Apparently our tour guide’s grandmother was one of them, and she still keeps an extra loaf of rye bread in a box in her cupboard, in case she is suddenly forced to leave again for Siberia.
 It’s devastating to see how trauma affects people around the world.

 Anyway, as a result of this harsh oppression, the country of Lithuania created something very inspiring and unique when they finally became independent.

 Užupis is an independent republic of Lithuania, which was created by a group of local artists.

 Fun fact: the have an anonymous swing foundation here, which randomly installs swings around the city. 💗 That’s enough to make anyone smile! 😊 Don’t underestimate them though.
 The Republic of Uzupis has its own president, a 12-man army, a flag, and a constitution, which they created at this local bar.
 The bar is now the Republic’s parliament, and sometimes called a ‘barliament.’ 😂 🍺

 There is even a street in Uzupis that is dedicated to notable artists and writers.